kuklachert/udacity-project6/README.md

 ### Feedback

-To provide a complete picture of the progress of the visualisation, I'll start with the feedback I've gotten for the previous version of my visualisation (that has now been discarded).
+To provide a complete picture of the progress of the graphic, I'll start with the feedback I've gotten for the previous versions of my visualisation (that have now been discarded).
 I'm only including the most interesting feedback and piece of advice here.

 **Initial version (see index1.html)**